 Considerations For Growing Cannabis Indoors

 Growers need a few things to facilitate an indoor cannabis growing operation.
-First and foremost, you need space in either an empty room in your house or a grow tent in your backyard.
-You will also need grow lights (preferably LED UVB lights), a ventilation system, and a fan for improved air circulation.
+First and foremost, you need space in either an empty room in your house or a grow tent.
+You will also need grow lights (preferably LED lights), a ventilation system, and a fan for improved air circulation.
 There’s also some sort of irrigation system, nutrients, and soil.

 How to Grow Cannabis in Soil